numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 the ``bbob-biobj`` instance-id 2 contains the two instance-ids 3 and 5.

-For each bi-objective function and given dimension, the ``bbob-biobj`` suite contains 10 instances.
+For each bi-objective function and given dimension, the ``bbob-biobj`` suite contains 10 instances. [#]_

+.. [#] In principle, as for the instance generation for the ``bbob`` suite, the number of possible instances for the ``bbob-biobj`` suite is unlimited [HAN2016co]_.
+   However, running some tests with too few instances will render the potential statistics and their interpretation problematic while even the tiniest observed difference can be made statistically significant with a high enough number of instances.
+A good compromise to avoid either pitfall seems to lie between, say, 9 and 19 instances.

 ..
-Note that the number of instances from the ``bbob-biobj`` suite is neither limited from above nor from below.
-However, running some tests with less than 3 instances will render the potential statistics and their interpretation problematic while even the smallest difference can be made statistically significant with a high enough number of instances.
 Thus, we recommend to use between 5 to 15 instances for the actual benchmarking.
 ..
-The user does not have a choice over the number of instances.
+The user doesn't actually have a choice.

 ..
 Tea: At this point I'm missing some discussion on how in the bi-objective case instances can affect more than just the "location of the optimum".